hudsonbl/MedInfo/server/README.md

 [4] Docker Host Monitoring with Prometheus and Grafana<br />
     Warning(Using this in a production setting: Set up security settings.
 Launching this exposes the active ports.
 Look into documentation [5])<br />

 <br />
 [5] "Promethues is a all purpose metric scraper.
 It is a monitoring/alerting solution responsible for sending events/metrics to be ingested.
 It is configured to visit exporters to collect the metric for aggregation.
 Exporter is a program that will prodcue the metrics plaintext page when asked." (all this is straight from website)

+Sort of the logging ecosystem works like this.
+Prometheues logs incoming requests to another server.
+Grafana takes the data every predestinated time.
+It will graphically monitor the data fed from Prometheus.

 Using Grafana
 ### References